 Fig. 40 gives an example as the chromosome Dt 12 of AD1-UTX-JGI genome is selected and compared by the D5-JGI genome.
 A. the the syntenic blocks in circle plot; B. Information table of pair-wised collinear blocks; C. Gene names involved in a specific block ID and display; D. Gene names are linked to CottonGen

 CottonGen specific videos are in progress, but please check out the tutorial videos for our other databases on the Main Lab YouTube channel.
 The searches use the same framework across all of our databases.
+New videos are released every month except the months we send out quarterly newsletters.
+The newest video and links to key ones are featured below.

 To access BIMS, either simply click on the "Tools" menu (Fig. 1A) and then select "BIMS" (Fig. 1B), or via the Manage breeding link on the Tools Quick Start (Fig. 1C) on the home page.
 The BIMS interface will then open.
 Public data is available for all users of CottonGen without requiring an account.
 Users can download public data from BIMS without an account, but will need a CottonGen user account to save the results.
 Access to private breeding data also requires users to login with their CottonGen user account.
 To create a breeding program, users need to create a CottonGen account and contact using the contact form for breeder privilege.